 Learning a piano is all about patience and practice.
-In the United States alone there are around eighteen million non-professional piano players which surely give us a rough idea about the popularity of this musical instrument.
+In the United States alone there are around eighteen million non-professional piano players which surely gives us a rough idea about the popularity of this musical instrument.

 Most people learn it as a hobby or as a way to express their feelings and emotions through music, but very few people out of those who learn to play this instrument participate in musical concerts.
-Here are three reasons on why you should participate in a piano concerto.
+Here are three reasons why you should participate in a piano concerto.

 1. A Piano Concerto Will Take Your Self Confidence to Next Level